Battle of Bothwell Bridge

-The Battle of Bothwell Bridge, or Bothwell Brig' took place on 22 June 1679.
+The Battle of Bothwell Bridge (also known as the Battle of Bothwell Brig) was fought on 22 June 1679 during the Covenanter rebellion of 1679.
 It was fought between government troops and militant Presbyterian Covenanters, and signalled the end of their brief rebellion.
 The battle took place at the bridge over the River Clyde between Hamilton and Bothwell in Lanarkshire, Scotland.
 The battlefield has been included in the Inventory of Historic Battlefields in Scotland and protected by Historic Scotland under the Historic Environment (Amendment) Act 2011.

 Background

-Following the Restoration of King Charles II, the Presbyterians in Scotland were increasingly persecuted for their beliefs, and a small armed rising had been put down in 1666.
+Following the Stuart Restoration of King Charles II, the Presbyterians in Scotland were increasingly persecuted for their beliefs, and a small armed rising had been put down in 1666.
 Although some Presbyterian ministers were "Indulged" by the government from 1669, allowing them to retain their churches without having to accept Episcopacy, the more hard-line elements continued to hold illegal outdoor meetings, known as conventicles.
 These were often broken up by squads of government dragoons, including those led by John Graham of Claverhouse.
-On 1 June 1679, Claverhouse had encountered such a gathering near Loudoun Hill, but his troops were routed by armed Covenanters at the Battle of Drumclog, and he was forced to flee to Glasgow.
+On 1 June 1679, Claverhouse had encountered such a gathering near Loudoun Hill, but his troops were routed by armed Covenanters at the Battle of Drumclog, and he was forced to flee to Glasgow; this marked the beginning of the Covenanter rebellion of 1679.
 Following this initial success the Covenanters spent the next few weeks building their strength, as did the government.
-Charles' son James, Duke of Monmouth was sent north to take command, and the militia were raised.
+Charles' son the Duke of Monmouth was sent north to take command, and the militia were raised.